yazgoo/gh-notif-tui/README.md

-View (and open in your browser) github notifications and PRs in vim via fzf.
+List (and open in your browser) github notifications and PRs in vim via fzf.

 Supports multiple github accounts.